ayamir/goblocks/README.md

 ## Dependencies

-Your dwmbar font should be a nerd font.
+Your dwmbar font should be a [nerd font](https://github.com/ryanoasis/nerd-fonts).

 [pamixer](https://github.com/cdemoulins/pamixer) should be installed to get volume.

+[status2d](https://dwm.suckless.org/patches/status2d/) should be patched to display color.

 ## Usage